-NOTE: Take care when measuring DC current, as most clamp-on meters must be zeroed first and tend to drift with time.
+NOTE: Take care when measuring DC current as most clamp-on meters must be zeroed first and tend to drift with time.

 - 5. Disconnect the PV module DC wire connectors from the microinverter using the Enphase disconnect tool. - 6.
+If present, loosen the ground cleat screw and remove the grounding electrode conductor. - 7.
 Remove the microinverter from the PV racking.